super3/yacdn.org/docs/design-doc.md

 ## Motivation

 Traditional CDNs are great, they make the web fast, reliable and open to all.
 However, they require massive startup capital and initial customers to buy servers all over the world.
 They also consolidate power into the hands of a single, large entity with no direct accountability to users and services.

 ## Abstract

-Yacdn takes strong inspiration from peer-to-peer and cryptoeconomic systems.
+YaCDN takes strong inspiration from peer-to-peer and cryptoeconomic systems.
 Through a distributed system of incentivisation, third-parties could host nodes of their own accord and receive income on a per-request basis.

 This has two immediate practical advantages.